josdejong/mathjs/docs/datatypes/numbers.md

 math.format(ans, {precision: 14});  // '0.3'
 ```

+Alternatives are to use [Fractions](fractions.html) which store a number as a
+numerator and denominator, or [BigNumbers](bignumbers.html), which store a
+number with a higher precision.

 <h2 id="minimum-and-maximum">Minimum and maximum <a href="#minimum-and-maximum" title="Permalink">#</a></h2>

 A Number can store values between `5e-324` and `1.7976931348623157e+308`.